chef-boneyard/chef-web-docs-2016/includes_server_users/includes_server_users.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following tasks are available for user management in |chef server oec|:
+The following tasks are available for user management in |chef server|:

 * Creating users
 * Editing a user's profile